gravitational/teleport/rfd/0181-pg-database-access-webui.md

 The REPL will interact with the WebSocket connection using the existent `terminal` (`lib/web/terminal/terminal.go`) structs.

+A few other cases to consider:
+- Multiple semicolons on a single line: Multiple queries on a single line are not supported.
+If this is provided, the REPL will return an error with the appropriate error message.
+- Query mixed with backslash command (e.g., `SELECT \d 1;`).
+This execution invalid SQL syntax errors (validate by the PostgreSQL instance).

 ##### Backslash commands

 Backslash commands are executed at the proxy, and results are forwarded to the